Misdiagnosis in HE/SREAT is common due to the limited information about this serious and potentially life-threatening condition.

 – Dr. Josep Dalmau

-This in an excellent study which we highly recommend to those would like to know more about neuropscyhiatric manifestations in HE/SREAT patients.
-The full article about this common misdiagnosis can be found on the Psychiatric Times website.
+HESA highly recommends this article to those would like to know more about neuropscyhiatric manifestations in HE/SREAT patients.
+The full text of the article about this common misdiagnosis can be found on the Psychiatric Times website.
+Note: Dr. Dalmau will be featured as keynote speaker at HESA’s April 6, 2019 symposium: “Autoimmune Encephalitis: A Bridge Between Neurology and Psychiatry,” at Weill Cornell Medical School, Cornell University, New York, New York.